 - Inputs as Normally Open, Normally Closed, or Digital Status

-- Label for Normal and Alarm condition based on one input
+- Labels for Normal and Alarm conditions based on one input

 - Disable by a schedule for motion and door alarms

 - Isolated input types on the EXP-B and EXP-C option cards

 Falcon FMS relays give you options to be creative.

 To demonstrate relays on the Falcon FMS controlled by: